Malala Yousafzai Nearly Died For Girls’ Education. Today, She Started At Oxford.

-Five years ago, a member of the Taliban shot Malala Yousafzai in the head while she was on her way home from school because girls were banned from attending.
+Five years ago, a member of the Taliban shot Malala Yousafzai in the head for speaking up for girls’ rights to an education.
 The Pakistani teenager miraculously survived and has since given her all as an advocate for girls’ right to an education.

 On Monday, the anniversary of the shooting, Malala attended her first class at the University of Oxford.